Milly/denops-batch-accumulate/README.md

 denops-batch-accumulate is helper library for [Denops][].

-`accumulate` calls multiple denops functions together whenever possible to reduce RPC overhead.

-`accumulate` preserves the structure of the complex object returned by the `executor` and resolves Promise it contains.
+`accumulate` aggregates all denops functions called during the current task's execution and resolves them in a single RPC call.

 Note that functions with side effects should be avoided, and if you do, the order in which you call them should be carefully considered.